Dark-Light-20/adventJS-2024/README.md

 ## Description

 This repository contains my solutions to **25** challenges proposed by [Midudev](https://x.com/midudev) on the website [adventJS.dev](https://adventjs.dev).
-The purpose of the challenges is to improve JavaScript skills and problem-solving abilities.
+The purpose of the challenges is to improve JavaScript (mainly), TypeScript and Python skills and problem-solving abilities.

 ## Challenges list